VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: VeriWeb Benchmark

-\textbf{Observation Space.} We consider two types of GUI tasks in VeriGUI: (1) {web tasks}, where the observation $\mathcal{O}$ includes a webpage screenshot and the HTML DOM tree.
-These provide both visual and structural cues for decision-making.
-(2) {desktop tasks}, where the observation $\mathcal{O}$ only consists of a desktop GUI screenshot.
-Compared to web environments, desktop tasks often lack structured DOM data, making perception more dependent on visual signals.

-\textbf{Action Space.} The action space $\mathcal{A}$ defines a unified set of GUI operations applicable across both web and desktop tasks, as shown in Tab.~\ref{tab:action_space}.
-These actions cover common interaction modalities such as click, input, and key events.
-During execution, the agent selects one action per step from this action set.
-In some cases, the \texttt{result\_state()} action is used by the model to output the final result.
-The specific mapping between the actions recorded during data collection and the GUI actions is provided in Appendix~\ref{app:action}.

-\textbf{Goal Space.} For {web tasks}, the goal is defined as obtaining a correct textual answer through interaction with the webpage.
-The agent must actively search, navigate, and reason over web content to extract the required information.
-A goal is considered successfully completed if the final output text matches the expected answer.
-For {desktop tasks}, goals are defined as reaching specific system states, such as enabling a configuration or launching an application.
-Goal completion is determined by verifying whether the current GUI or system state satisfies the intended task outcome, based on screenshots or accessibility properties.
-Subtask-level goal functions $G^{(k)}$ provide binary supervision for each sub-instruction and define the subtask-level reward $R^{(k)}$ used for training and evaluation.

-\subsection{Data Collection.}
+\subsection{Data Collection}

-\textbf{Data Source.} The VeriGUI dataset is constructed from a wide range of real-world GUI environments encompassing both web and desktop platforms.
-(1) For web tasks, we specifically focus on deep research scenarios involving information retrieval and reasoning.
-Thus, we curate data from publicly accessible and authoritative sources, including official websites of government agencies, academic institutions, online encyclopedias, financial databases, and news portals.
-These tasks cover five primary thematic domains: scientific and academic research; finance and economics; technology and innovation; arts and entertainment; and social policy and sustainability.
-This categorization ensures diverse topical coverage and reflects realistic user intentions in complex information-seeking scenarios.
-(2) For desktop tasks, we include three representative domains of applications commonly used in professional and everyday workflows: office productivity software (\textit{e.g.}, Word, Excel, and PowerPoint), system utilities (\textit{e.g.}, settings configuration and file management), and professional tools (\textit{e.g.}, VS Code and Adobe applications).
-These tasks capture multi-step GUI interactions that require structured reasoning, interface navigation, and sequential decision-making.
+\textbf{Data Source.} The VeriWeb dataset is constructed from a wide range of real-world web environments.
+We specifically focus on deep-research-like scenarios involving large-scale information retrieval and synthesis.
+Thus, we curate data from publicly accessible and authoritative sources as shown in Figure~\ref{fig:framework}, including official websites of government agencies, academic institutions, online encyclopedias, financial databases, and news portals.
+These tasks cover five primary thematic domains: (1) {scientific and academic research}, (2) {finance and economics}, (3) {technology and innovation}, (4) {arts and entertainment}, and (5) {social policy and sustainability}.
+This categorization ensures diverse topical coverage and reflects realistic user intentions in complex information-seeking tasks.